 Can you decipher a dog tail message?

 Dogs use canine body language to communicate.
-Why do dogs wag their tails, and do you know what your dog is trying to say if the tail is low, high, stiff, or wagging fast?
+Why do dogs wag their tails, and do you know what your dog is trying to say if the seat is low, high, stiff, or wagging fast?
 Wondering why does my dog wag her tail when I talk to her?

 Learn how to read dog tails